PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

-# INTRODUCTION

-Typical anomaly detection algorithms are calibrated on anomaly-free historical data samples and used on new data samples where we are looking for anomalies.
-There are two main approaches: real-time anomaly detection and offline anomaly detection.
-In this project, I focus on univariate anomaly detection with unsupervised learning.

 # METHODS

-**Offline timeseries anomaly detection** takes a fixed sequence of input data samples as input called a frame, and returns if there is an anomaly in the frame.
-They are convenients methods to detect anomalies in stored files with a maximum of reliability.
+**Offline time series anomaly detection** takes a fixed sequence of input data samples as input called a frame, and returns if there is an anomaly in the frame.
+They are convenient methods to detect anomalies in stored files with maximum reliability.
-The usual workflow runs those following steps (you can follow them on the lower figure):
+The usual workflow runs the following steps (you can follow them in the lower figure):
-1. The input signal is splitted, the first samples are training and the following the testing.
-For each timeseries here, I use a  15%/85% ratio of training/testing data samples.
+1. The input signal is **split between training/testing**.
+The first samples serve to train/calibrate the detector, and the following serves to test its ability to ring anomalies when needed.
+For each time series here, I use a  15%/85% ratio of training/testing data samples.
-3. The signal is standardized.
+3. The signal is **standardized**.
 Like it is commonly done, we compute mean &mu; and std &sigma; on the training (anomaly-free) signal.
 Then we standardize x_train=(x_train-&mu;)/(&sigma;) and x_test=(x_test-&mu;)/(&sigma;)
-4. The  input signal is splitted into smaller frames.
+4. The input signal is **split into frames**.
 For example, the time series [5,6,2,7,8,9] with 3 length frames, would produce those 4 frames: [5,6,2], [6,2,7], [2,7,8], [7,8,9].
-During this step, we may apply data augmentation or features extration to improve the detector ability to extract useful information.
+During this step, we may apply data augmentation or features extraction to improve the detector's ability to extract useful information and ignore the noise.
-5. The detector is build and trained on the X_train split.
+5. The detector is **trained** on the training split.
-6. During the inference phase, the frame of values is given to the detector.
+6. During the **inference phase**, the frame of values is given to the detector.

-The offline approach are generally used as following like any unsupervised algorithm:
+The Python code below shows a common approach to train and predicting with a detector (5th and 6th steps above).
 ```python
 hyperparameters={"n_estimator":128}
 from sklearn.ensemble import IsolationForest